dvomarali/hr-employee-attrition-analysis/README.md

 # HR Employee Attrition Analysis

 ## Project Overview
-This project analyzes employee data to understand the key factors that contribute to employee attrition.
-The goal of the analysis is to identify patterns and insights that can help organizations reduce employee turnover and improve retention strategies.
+This analysis focuses on identifying the main factors that influence employee turnover using exploratory data analysis and data visualization techniques.

 ## Dataset
 The dataset contains HR employee information including: